 Genital warts are completely preventable and there are various methods that you can follow to successfully prevent this condition, including the following:

 If you are looking to control and clear an outbreak of genital warts, we at euroClinix provide a selection of prescription medications to successfully manage this condition.
 You can buy your genital warts treatments here at euroClinix quickly and safely, after completing a brief online consultation, which is completely free and confidential.
-This consultation will be assessed by one of our UK registered doctors who will determine whether the medication you choose will be safe and effective for you.
+This consultation will be assessed by one of our partner doctors who will determine whether the medication you choose will be safe and effective for you.

 If this is the case, you will be issued with a prescription.
 Your genital warts treatment will then be dispatched from our registered pharmacy via free next delivery.
 You may be eligible for same day delivery if you live in London.
 All of our treatments are delivered in plain, discreet packaging.